 The 1400s saw the completion of St Mary's Church, the largest parish church in Scotland.
 This replaced an earlier church of the Grey Friars.
 This had been known as the Lamp of Lothian, and was destroyed by the English in 1356.
 But there were more setbacks in the 1500s and in 1548 another English army was in control of the town.

-Though always on the main road to Edinburgh, Haddington was bypassed when the railways came to Scotland.
+Though historically on the main road to Edinburgh, Haddington was bypassed when the railways came to Scotland.
 It ended up being served by a branch line from about 1850 to 1968.
 The only evidence of this today is the Railway Hotel, at the western end of Court Street.

 The centre of Haddington is built attractively around the core of High Street and Market Street.
 This gives two wide parallel market areas, separated by buildings and a warren of wynds and lanes.
 The mercat cross is in High Street and the two streets come together at their western end on either side of the Town House.
 This was built in 1742 with some of the textile wealth then starting to flow into the town, and its spire dominates many views of Haddington.
 It continues to be used today by East Lothian Council.